NickPyll/Microsoft-70-773-ExamPrep/Exam_Prep.md

       + C. `rxCrossTabs(Temp ~ Month:Day, "airquality.xdf")`
       + D. `rxCrossTabs(Temp ~ Day:Month, "airquality.xdf", means = FALSE)`

   7. Consider the airquality dataset, which is part of Base R datasets.
-Assume that you have the exact same data on an XDF file named airqualiy.xdf.
+Assume that you have the exact same data on an XDF file named airquality.xdf.
 Which of the following code using rxHistogram() will produce similar result to hist(airquality$Temp, freq = TRUE, breaks = 10)?

       + A. `rxHistogram( ~ Temp, "airquality.xdf", breaks = 10)`
       + B. `rxHistogram( ~ Temp, "airquality.xdf", histType = "Percent", numBreaks = 10)`